-The Group has recorded a net profit attributable to the owners of the Company of AED 1,657 million for the year ended 31 December 2020.
+The Group has recorded a net profit attributable to the owners of the Company of AED 3,244 million for the year ended 31 December 2021.

-In accordance with the Articles of Association of the Company and UAE Federal Law No. (2) of 2015, an appropriation of AED 165.7 million is made to a legal reserve from the distributable profit of AED 1,657 million.
+In accordance with the Articles of Association of the Company and UAE Federal Law No. (2) of 2015, an appropriation of AED 324 million is made to a legal reserve from the distributable profit of AED 3,244 million.
 The transfer of profit to legal reserve will be allocated until it reaches 50% of the paid-up share capital.

-In view of the current circumstances, the Board of Directors of the Company has not recommended any dividend to the shareholders for the year 2020, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.
+In order to reduce its debt obligations for better capital structure and cater to its land acquisition payments and to create long term value for its shareholders, the Board of Directors of the Company has not recommended any dividend to the shareholders for 2021, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.

 The balance of the distributable profit after considering appropriation to legal reserve will be transferred to retained earnings.
-Total shareholders' funds attributable to the owners of the Company as at 31 December 2020 amount to AED 11,252 million.
+Total equity attributable to the owners of the Company as at 31 December 2021 amount to AED 14,493 million.

-Outlook for 2021
+Outlook for 2022